 - Freemium: Base version is free, for advanced features you have to upgrade to a paid model.
 I see this happening in games, once a user gets ‘hooked on’ to the game, he wants to upgrade.

 - Paid: An app developer gets a mere 30% when the app is sold on a platform (abroad it is the reverse, the platform gets 30%)

 - In-app product placement: Ads in the product

-- White label: Develop apps for clients for fixed fee or on revenue share basis.
+- White label: Develop apps for clients for a fixed fee or on a revenue share basis.

 Few mobile app development companies have started focusing on verticals like textile industry.
 Good idea.
 Recently momo in Bangalore held a seminar on mobile apps and had asked me to refer people from non-tech industries.
 Smart thinking.